karagenit/termdiff/README.md

 # Installation

-Use the provided bash scripts:
+To install, use the provided Makefile:

 ```
-$ ./install
-$ ./uninstall
+$ sudo make install
 ```

 The script will be copied to `/usr/local/bin`.

+Similarly, to uninstall, simply use the `uninstall` make target.

 > **NOTE:** To install/uninstall the man pages, the scripts must be run with `sudo`.